 Know Your Rights and Restrictions

-Every airline has a baggage policy that includes not only which types of baggage damage the airline will pay for but also which items are excluded from any repair or reimbursement offered.
+Every airline has a baggage policy that includes not only which types of baggage damage the airline will pay for but also which items are excluded from repair or reimbursement offers.

 Consider Travel Insurance

-If you plan to check expensive luggage or must carry high-value items in your checked baggage, travel insurance can help you minimize losses if your bags are damaged during your flight.
-Be sure to buy travel insurance that includes baggage loss coverage.
+If you plan to check expensive luggage or must carry high-value items in your checked baggage, travel insurance that includes baggage loss coverage can help you minimize losses if your bags are damaged during your flight.

 Check your renter's or homeowner's insurance policy to see whether it includes coverage for damage to luggage and its contents.